Quantitative Ecology - Single Species Growth Differential Equation Model

-I currently work as a research assistant in the Department of Finance at the University of Oregon.
-I spend most days extracting and analyzing data and managing it all on our HPC cluster.
+I was working as a research assistant in the Department of Finance at the University of Oregon.
+I spent most days extracting and analyzing data and managing it all on our HPC cluster.
 Some of the code may be useful to other researchers who are interested in creating similair datasets.

 One of my favorite projects has been collecting weather station data from the NOAA Integrated Surface Database and matching it to our subjects using a nearest-neighbor search.
 Here are some visuals: